pentagonxyz/gov-of-venice/README.md

 Gove of Venice was originally developed with Dapptools, but it's Forge compatible.

+Specifically, we use Dapptools in our Deployment scripts, but tests can be run with both Forge and Dapptools.

 Going forward, it will start using Forge-specific functionality for testing.

 To run tests,  you need to specific an RPC endpoint, so that it uses the latest state.
 Specifically, it needs a non-zero block number and block timestamp in order for the tests to succeed.